 - Pratt & Whitney Canada has plants in Quebec, Ontario, Nova Scotia and Alberta.
 The Lethbridge plant employs 130 and assembles and tests the PT6 helicopter engine.
 Currently 700 airlines use Pratt & Whitney engines and there are 45,000 PWC engines in use worldwide

-Lethbridge Airport is committed to maintaining the airport as a self-sustaining entity with no County moneys going toward operations or capital improvements.
+Lethbridge Airport is committed to maintaining the airport as a self-sustaining entity.
 A number of manufacturing plants and air service businesses are currently located at the airport.